Tilts

 October 9, 2023: Myer announced that chair Joanne Stephenson was falling on her sword at the AGM two months later with Ari Mervis stepping up as the new chair and Solly Lew was supporting the appointment of two new directors, Gary Weiss and Olivia Wirth.
 This was the day when control effectively passed.

 March 14, 2024: Ari Mervis was rolled as independent chair after just 6 months with Olivia Wirth taking over as executive chair and Gary Weiss stepping up to be deputy chair and lead independent director.
-Both only joined the Myer board, with the express support of Solomon Lew, in October 2023.
+Both only joined the Myer board, with the express support of Premier Investments and Solomon Lew, in October 2023.